-- 11/12.2 The student will apply knowledge of body systems and movement principles, and concepts that aid in the improvement of movement skills and performance to specialized movement forms. - a) Explain and apply biomechanical and physiological principles that aid in the improvement of skills and performance in specialized movement forms, including laws of motion, leverage, balance, weight transfer, speed, timing, accuracy, force, cardiac output, maximal oxygen consumption (VO2 max), energy systems (aerobic and anaerobic), heart rate (resting, target, and recovery), caloric cost of activity, muscle contraction, static versus dynamic flexibility, and muscular strength versus muscular endurance. - b) Analyze performance to identify physiological and biomechanical deficiencies including selfevaluation, peer evaluation, and teacher evaluation. - c) Explain the rules, safety protocols, relevant markings/lines for the field of play, offensive and defensive tactics, and common penalties and violations for selected activities. - d) Design, justify, and evaluate warm-up and cool-down sequences for selected activities. - e) Apply the FITT (frequency, intensity, time, and type of exercise) principle to improve skill performance. - f) Apply the specificity, overload, and progression (SOP) principle to the design and performance of a physical activity program to achieve physical benefits. - g) Analyze feedback about personal performance to improve skills including self-evaluation, peer evaluation, and teacher evaluation.
+11/12.2 The student will apply knowledge of body systems and movement principles, and concepts that aid in the improvement of movement skills and performance to specialized movement forms.

+a) Explain and apply biomechanical and physiological principles that aid in the improvement of skills and performance in specialized movement forms, to include laws of motion, leverage, balance, weight transfer, speed, timing, accuracy, force, cardiac output, maximal oxygen consumption (VO2 max), energy systems (aerobic and anaerobic), heart rate (resting, target, and recovery), caloric cost of activity, muscle contraction, static versus dynamic flexibility, and muscular strength versus muscular endurance.

+- b) Analyze performance to identify physiological and biomechanical deficiencies to include selfevaluation, peer evaluation, and teacher evaluation. - c) Explain the rules, safety protocols, relevant markings/lines for the field of play, offensive and defensive tactics, and common penalties and violations for selected activities. - d) Design, justify, and evaluate warm-up and cool-down sequences for selected activities. - e) Apply the FITT (frequency, intensity, time, and type) principle to improve skill performance. - f) Apply the specificity, overload, and progression (SOP) principle to the design and performance of a physical activity program to achieve physical benefits. - g) Analyze movement activities to identify component skills and movement patterns. - h) Analyze feedback about personal performance to improve skills including self-evaluation, peer evaluation, and teacher evaluation.